Rock opera

-A rock opera is a collection of rock music songs with lyrics that relate to a common story.
-Rock operas are typically released as concept albums and are not scripted for acting, which distinguishes them from operas, although several have been adapted as rock musicals.
+A rock opera is a collection of rock music songs, especially a concept album, with lyrics that relate to a common story.
 The use of various character roles within the song lyrics is a common storytelling device.
-The success of the rock opera genre has inspired similar works in other musical styles, such as rap opera.
+The success of rock opera has inspired similar works in other musical styles, such as rap opera.

+Unlike classical opera, rock operas are typically not scripted for theatrical production, like a classical oratorio, though some have been adapted as rock musicals.

 History

 A number of rock artists became interested in the idea of creating a rock opera in the 1960s.
+Early use of the terms rock opera and teenage opera date from 1963, when Frank Zappa used both phrases to describe a work in progress, I Was a Teenage Malt Shop.
+Zappa can be heard discussing his rock opera in a radio program: a recording of a which is included on the album Joe's Xmasage, on the track The Uncle Frankie Show.
+Don Van Vliet was to be cast as a character named “Captain Beefheart”.
+Zappa abandoned the project in 1964 after a demo tape with a few of the songs was rejected by a record company.
+Several songs that were written for the uncompleted opera appeared on later albums (e.g. I Was a Teen-age Malt Shop on the album Mystery Disc, Status Back Baby on the album Absolutely Free).
+Zappa later wrote and produced Joe’s Garage in 1979.

-In an early use of the term, the July 4, 1966, edition of RPM Magazine (published in Toronto) reported that "Bruce Cockburn and Mr [William] Hawkins are working on a Rock Opera, operating on the premise that to write you need only 'something to say'."
+Another early use of the term, the July 4, 1966, edition of RPM Magazine (published in Toronto) reported that "Bruce Cockburn and Mr [William] Hawkins are working on a Rock Opera, operating on the premise that to write you need only 'something to say'."
 Mark Wirtz explored the idea in a project A Teenage Opera, from which an early song "Excerpt from A Teenage Opera (Grocer Jack)" recorded by Keith West was released and became a hit song in 1967.
 However, the album for the rock opera was not released until 1996, and it was only fully realised and staged in 2017.

 Colin Fleming of The Atlantic described The Story of Simon Simopath (1967) by British psychedelic band Nirvana as an "early foray into the rock opera sub-genre".
 Neil Strauss of The New York Times wrote that S.F.
-Sorrow (1968) by The Pretty Things is "generally acknowledged as the first rock opera".
+Sorrow (1968) by the Pretty Things is "generally acknowledged as the first rock opera".